cocos/cocos-docs/en/scripting/coding-setup.md

 # Configuring The Code Editing Environment

-The[Default Script Editor](../editor/preferences/index.md#%E5%A4%96%E9%83%A8%E7%A8%8B%E5%BA%8F) can be specified in the **Preferences** panel.
+The [Default Script Editor](../editor/preferences/index.md#external-program) can be specified in the **Preferences** panel.
 Double-click the script file in **Assets** panel to open the code editor to quickly edit the code.
 Visual Studio Code is used as an example to introduce how to configure the development environment.
 [Visual Studio Code](https://code.visualstudio.com/) (hereinafter referred to as VS Code) is a lightweight cross-platform IDE created by Microsoft.
 It supports Windows, Mac, and Linux platforms.
 Installation and configuration are very simple.
 Using VS Code to manage and edit project script codes can easily realize functions such as syntax highlighting, smart code prompts, and web page debugging.

 ## Installing VS Code